miraland-labs/solarti-program-library/docs/src/stake-pool/cli.md

 ```

 By default, the withdraw command uses the `token-owner`'s associated token account to
 source the pool tokens.
-It's possible to specify the SPL token account using
+It's possible to specify the Solarti token account using
 the `--pool-account` flag.

 ```console